BernardSapida/BERNARDSAPIDA/README.md

 <h3 align="center">A Full-Stack developer from Imus, Cavite Philippines</h3>
 <br/>
 <img src="https://komarev.com/ghpvc/?username=BernardSapida&label=Profile%20views&color=0e75b6&style=flat" alt="BernardSapida" />
-<p>- 🌱 I’m currently learning **Laravel, GraphQL Apollo, Vue**</p>
+<p>• 🌱 I’m currently learning **Laravel, GraphQL Apollo, Vue**</p>
-<p>- 👯 I’m looking for someone who are interested to learn and grow with me.</p>
+<p>• 👯 I’m looking for someone who are interested to learn and grow with me.</p>
-<p>- 💬 Ask me about ** HTML, CSS (Frameworks), Javascript, Vue, Data Structure & Algorithm **</p>
+<p>• 💬 Ask me about ** HTML, CSS (Frameworks), Javascript, Vue, Data Structure & Algorithm **</p>
 <br/>

 <h2>Personal Statement:</h2>
-<p>I'm a self-taught web developer based in the Philippines.
+<p>• I'm a self-taught web developer based in the Philippines.
 I am interested in learning new technical skills and web development skills.</p>
-<p>I have four years of experience using PHP as my backend language in web development.</p>
+<p>• I have four years of experience using PHP as my backend language in web development.</p>
-<p>My goal is to become a full-stack developer before the year 2024 and to be hired by big companies after graduating with a Bachelor of Science in Computer Science course.</p>
+<p>• My goal is to become a full-stack developer before the year 2024 and to be hired by big companies after graduating with a Bachelor of Science in Computer Science course.</p>
 <br/>

 <h2>Technical skills:</h2>
-<p>I used Postman for API Testing</p>
+<p>• I used Postman for API Testing</p>
-<p>I used Github for Git Source Control</p>
+<p>• I used Github for Git Source Control</p>
 <br/>

 <h3>Education</h3>
-<p>Bachelor of Science in Computer Science at Cavite State University</p>
+<p>• Bachelor of Science in Computer Science at Cavite State University</p>
-<p>I used Github for Git Source Control</p>
+<p>• I used Github for Git Source Control</p>
 <br/>

 <h2 align="left">Connect with me:</h2>